smartcommunitylab/AAC-Org/connectors/nificonnector/README.md

 # NiFi Connector

-This document explains how multitenancy works in NiFi and how to configure the connector so that the Organization Management server's operations are reflected in NiFi.\
+This document explains how multitenancy works in NiFi and how to configure the connector so that tenancy operations issued by the server are performed in NiFi.\
 If you're not interested in how multi-tenancy is represented in NiFi, skip to the [Certificates](#certificates) section to create the necessary certificates.\
 If you don't need to create certificates and only need to configure the connector, skip to the [Configuration](#configuration) section.